shenwei356/kmcp/docs/usage.md

      the false positive rate.
   3. We also use the two-stage taxonomy assignment algorithm in MegaPath to reduce the false positive of ambiguous matches.
+     You can also disable this step by the flag --no-amb-corr.
+     If the first stage produces thousands of candidates, you can also use the flag --no-amb-corr to reduce analysis time.
   4. Multi-aligned queries are proportionally assigned to references with a similar strategy in Metalign.
   5. Input files are parsed fours times, therefore STDIN is not supported.